By Justin Williams

 For a no frills atmosphere and drinks at midwestern prices, check out The Deep Inn, Krug’s Tavern, People’s Choice Lounge, or El Ejecutivo Bar And Grill.

-Want to impress your Tinder date or re-kindle romance with your significant other with a mixed drink?
-Check out Jimenez Tobacco*, All Points West Distillery, Marcus B&P, Nico (in NJPAC), and Dutch’s Lounge in the Tryp Wyndam Hotel.
-If you’re a fan of margaritas, newcomer Little Tijuana* is a cool addition to the city’s offerings.
-It’s technically a liquor store, but Cool Vines has seating and serves drinks until 9 PM in the atrium of the Hahne building.
+Want to impress your Tinder date or re-kindle romance with your significant other with a drink?
+Check out Jimenez Tobacco, Newark Local Beer, All Points West Distillery (Saturday tours only), Burke’s Tavern, Marcus B&P, Bar Vanquish, and Dutch’s Lounge in the Tryp Wyndam Hotel.
+It’s technically a liquor store, but Cool Vines has seating and serves drinks until 9-10 PM in the atrium of the Hahne building.
 If you’re looking for a cheap date, Clement’s Place has free Jazz and wine (tip the bartender)!

 You’ll need to follow these on social media to have a sense of their event schedules, but Newark has a great range of places that serve one purpose during the day and another a night.
-Some examples are Divino Tasting Room, Vivo Tapas Kitchen*, Mompou (Flamenco Room)*, Rio Lounge, Castle Sports Bar and Grill, La Rouge, El Merengue, Rincon Centro Americano, CityRub Smokehouse*, St. Joseph Plaza (formerly the priory Jazz Club) and Blueprint Cafe (BYOB)*.
+Some examples are The Yard, Divino Tasting Room, Vivo Tapas Kitchen, Mompou (Flamenco Room), Neptunes Bar & Grill, Rosie’s Sports Bar, Castle Sports Bar & Grill, La Rouge, El Merengue, Rincon Centro Americano, CityRub Smokehouse, St. Joseph Plaza (formerly the priory Jazz Club) and Blueprint Cafe (BYOB).

 Al Fresco Favorites

-For the best outdoor café feel, I like Sagres, Manu’s Kitchen Bar & Sushi Lounge, Iberia and Sihana (BYOB).
+For the best outdoor café feel, I like Sagres, Manu’s Kitchen Bar & Sushi Lounge, Adega Grill, Iberia, Casa D’ Paco and Sihana (BYOB).

 Do you want to dance or stay out until 2-3 AM?
-QXT’s, Lit 21*, Marbella Lounge*, Three Levels Lounge, and Adega Lounge* are major nightclubs for people looking to turn up.
-For a more chill atmosphere after midnight, Barcade has games, cocktails and a great beer selection.
+QXT’s, Lit 21, Marbella Lounge, Allure Lounge, Three Levels Lounge, Little Tijuana, Club Eclipse, The City Lounge, and Taylour Peighton (BYOB) are nightclubs for people looking to turn up.
+A more low-key option Downtown is Swahili Village, which is open late every night of the week.

 Adult skating nights at the Branch Brook Park Roller Skate Center are legendary.